K-12 Math Education in the USA and its Detrimental Effects on the Future Minds of Today

 Elementary to Middle School (K-8)

-From a child’s very first class in school, they are taught through a ritualistic routine that, inevitably, affects their perception of learning throughout their academic career.
-This routine is often coined as the “I, We, You” pattern and functions like so:
+From a child’s very first class in school, teachers instruct through a ritualistic routine that inevitably influences the child’s perception of learning throughout their academic career.
+This routine is often referred to as the “I, We, You” pattern and operates as follows:

 • I – The teacher informs the students that they are going to learn a new topic: “Today, I am going to teach you about addition and how to add”